 Blakesburg is a tiny city located in the state of Iowa.
 With a population of 271 people and just one neighborhood, Blakesburg is the 423rd largest community in Iowa.
 Blakesburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Blakesburg is a blue-collar town, with 44.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Blakesburg is generally considered to be a blue-collar town.
+44.94% of the Blakesburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Blakesburg is a city of transportation and shipping workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Blakesburg who work in office and administrative support (19.10%), management occupations (6.74%), and sales jobs (5.62%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Blakesburg is worth considering.